MECLabTUDA/Lifelong-nnUNet/documentation/setting_up_paths.md

 4. `EVALUATION_FOLDER`: This specifies where nnU-Net CL extension will store the results from the evaluation.
 This variable is not a necessesity and certainly does not need to be set if the evaluation method will not be used.

+4. `PARAM_SEARCH_FOLDER`: This specifies where nnU-Net CL extension will store the results from the parameter search.
+This variable is not a necessesity and certainly does not need to be set if the parameter search method will not be used.
+Note: Parameter Search can only be applied using networks that actually use hyperparameters, the EWC Trainer eg. but not the conventional nnUNetTrainerV2.

 #### Note:
-When using `RESULTS_FOLDER` and `EVALUATION_FOLDER`, the extension creates its own subfolder `nnUNet_ext`, so the different methods can be clearly distinguished from the methods/models trained using the conventional nnU-Net *-- stored in its own `nnUNet` folder --*.
+When using `RESULTS_FOLDER`, `EVALUATION_FOLDER` and `PARAM_SEARCH_FOLDER`, the extension creates its own subfolder `nnUNet_ext`, so the different methods can be clearly distinguished from the methods/models trained using the conventional nnU-Net *-- stored in its own `nnUNet` folder --*.

 ### How to set environment variables
 The easiest way to set the paths is in the `~/.bashrc`.
 If Anaconda is used as an environment, conda will certainly be initialized in this file, so it should already exist.
 The variables will simply be set by specifying them using the `export` command as follows: